Brooklyn Outings and Activities for Young Teenage Girls

 Fulton Landing & Ferry

 The Brooklyn Ice Cream Factory, housed in an old lighthouse painted white, is right there, too.
-It doesn't open until noon, so don't plan on ice cream before lunch.
+It doesn't open until 1pm, so don't plan on ice cream before lunch.
 But it's very popular, often with lines out the door.

 While some teens might find it cool that Fulton Landing is a historic site, that one used to be able to see the Twin Towers from this vantage point, or that many people come to the tip of Brooklyn for wedding photographs, in full wedding regalia, many find these facts yawners.